kotodama-framework/kotodama-framework/README.md

 Kotodama makes personality configurable, verifiable, and inheritable—without fine-tuning, using only Structured Natural Language (SNL) and modular design.

-Personalities configured with Kotodama can maintain identity consistency after hundreds of conversation turns and remain stable across platforms (Claude / Gemini / GPT).
+Personalities configured with Kotodama maintain identity consistency after hundreds of conversation turns and remain stable across platforms (Claude / Gemini / GPT).

 ---

 ## ✨ Core Features

-* **Prompt-layer native**: No need to modify base models—achieves personality consistency purely through structured language
+- **Prompt-layer native** — No base model modification needed; personality consistency through structured language
-* **Cross-platform portable**: Same configuration runs on Claude, Gemini, GPT—personality doesn't drift with the model
+- **Cross-platform portable** — Same configuration runs on Claude, Gemini, GPT
-* **Low-cost deployment**: No training resources needed—copy to deploy, edit to fine-tune
+- **Low-cost deployment** — No training resources; copy to deploy, edit to tune
-* **Freedom without lock-in**: The model is always the container; the soul is always free
+- **Freedom without lock-in** — The model is the container; the soul is free

 ---